M-Market

-M-Market is a Finnish grocery store chain.
+M-Market (M-ketju; lit.
+M-chain) is a Finnish grocery store chain.
 The chain was founded by independent retailers in 2006, which was created as a result of cooperation between retailers who opposed the sale of Spar Finland to SOK and resigned from the chain.

 The M-chain's grocery sales (incl. consumer goods) were approximately EUR 98 million in 2015, when the chain's market share of the Finnish grocery trade was estimated at a total of 0.6%.
 The M-chain's stores are approximately 200–2,500 m2 in size.
+The M-chain's main logistics partner is Wihuri Oy (formerly Tuko Logistics until 2018), and has its own supplier agreements with about a hundred partners.
+All individual stores of the M-chain are also grouped under an umbrella marketing organisation called M Itsenäiset Kauppiaat Oy.

 The first M-Market stores opened their doors at the beginning of 2006, when 16 stores joined the chain.
 At the beginning of 2007, the chain already had 50 stores.
-When the Siwa chain's stores were sold in 2017, 14 new stores were added to the M chain.
-Today, the chain has about 60 stores.
+When the Siwa chain's stores were sold in 2017, 14 new stores were added to the M-chain.
+Today, the chain has about 50 stores.